 - My favorite color is iridescence.

 - I've always found ways to reinvent and improve myself.
-I believe in always doing better than you did yesterday, even if it's something small like changing your perspective on a situation.
+I believe in trying to do better than I did yesterday, even if it's something small like changing my perspective on a situation.

 - I hate the word Furbaby but my dog is my best friend and my baby.

-- I LOVE reading historical novels and I'm a closet fan of steampunk but I'm usually reading books about money and business.
+- I LOVE reading historical novels and thrillers (I"m also a closet fan of steampunk), but I'm usually reading books about money and business.
 One of my favorite authors is Ambrose Bierce.

 - I listen to the Dave Ramsey podcast every day.

 - I have a terrible habit of leaving cabinet doors and dresser drawers open.
 I have the bruises to prove it.

 Learn how to get on a budget, work your way through a spending ban, manage your time as a freelance side hustler, or get ideas on how to manage your money better.
 As I slowly grew my freelancing business, I noticed my favorite area to concentrate on was helping new freelancers and side hustlers work on managing their time and money for both their business and personal lives but anyone looking to do better with their money can get ideas.

 Here are some of the things I like to talk about on my blog: